14 – 24 October 2020

-You really enjoy eating delicious food and trying new things.
+You really enjoy eating Moroccan food and trying new things.

-You are excited to explore the markets and medinas with all their colour and vibrancy.
+You are excited to explore the souks and medinas with all their colour and vibrancy.

-You want to visit the place that “Casablanca”was filmed.
+You want to visit the place that “Casablanca” and “Gladiator”was filmed.

 As the sun set on another magical day in this red country, you watch the merchants in their Djellaba close up shop for the day and you wander past small coffee houses and colourful lantern displays back to your welcoming Riad.